What is Wilderness TREK?

 Immersed in the beauty of Northern New England’s diverse wilderness environments, TREKKIES develop a number of group and independent living skills including: meal preparation, stove operation and maintenance, shelter construction, basic first-aid, navigating with map and compass, problem-solving, low impact camping ethics and cooperative learning.
 Traveling in small groups you will subsist on a daily diet of wondrous surroundings, engaging peers and lots of trail mix!
 While group travel itineraries are planned with success in mind, they are always challenging.
 Canoe portages, long hikes, kayak paddles and bike rides are always the special of the day.
 Upon completing TREK, participants are usually quick to reflect on the importance of physical conditioning prior to their TREK experience.

 wilderness leadership as TREKKIES!
-Wilderness TREK leaders are UVM
+Wilderness TREK Interns are UVM

 students like you, each with diverse interests, academic pursuits, identities, and

 life stories to share with their group.
-Most Wilderness TREK Leaders
+Most Wilderness TREK Interns

 have honed group leadership skills through participation in one of the UVM